 When soil pH shifts, quantities of soil nutrients do not necessarily change, but their availability to plants does.
 Meeting plant needs starts with preparation.
 With the help of soil amendments, which modify the soil and its pH, the foundation plant needs can be provided.

 Soil testing is the best place to start.
 An accurate soil sample from your planting area yields information on soil pH and other keys for plant health and growth.
 Soil testing laboratories will also recommend how to amend your specific soil for acid-loving plants.

 Most plants grow best with soil in the slightly acidic range of 6.0 to 7.0, where major plant nutrients stay readily available.
-But some essential nutrients, including iron, become more available to plants as pH levels drop.
 Acid-loving plants need larger quantities of these nutrients, so they thrive when soil stays near 5.5 pH.
-At these acidic levels, acid loving plants can access the nutrients they need for optimal health, beauty and performance.
+At these acidic levels, acid-loving plants can access the nutrients they need for optimal health, beauty, and performance.

 Causes Of Soil Acidity

-Soil pH is influenced by the kind of parent material from which the soil was formed.
-Rainfall also affects pH.
+Rainfall affects pH.
 As water passes through soil it leaches basic nutrients such as calcium and magnesium from the soil, which are replaced with acidic elements such as aluminum and iron.
 For this reason, soils formed under high rainfall conditions are more acidic than those formed under dry conditions.
 Acid rain which is caused by pollution also has an influence on soil pH.
 Applying fertilizers containing ammonium or urea speeds up the rate at which acidity develops in the soil.
 The decomposition of organic matter also adds to soil acidity.